Ship/Rate Track Account

 Jet Worldwide helps businesses develop logistics expertise to improve the buyer’s experience, streamline processes, and expand global reach.

-Canadian Export Regulations
+Canadian Export Regulations and CERS

 Exporting from Canada requires declaring your items using the Canadian Export Reporting System (CERS).
-For most (i.e. non-restricted) shipments, a shipment valued over $2,000 CAD require a CERS.
-Shipments to the USA do not require a CERS (if not otherwise restricted).

 For more detailed guidance, download our Complete International Shipping Guide (PDF).

-Elements Necessary for International Shipments
+Data Required for International Shipments

 Describing Your Item(s)